19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Feeblemind.md

 You muddle the mind of one creature you can see within range for the duration.

-The affected creature is unable to cast spells, use magic items, and is generally incapable of understanding anything magical in the world.
+The affected creature is unable to cast spells, use magic items, and is generally incapable of understanding anything magical.
 Accordingly, they will not be aware that a magic spell is responsible for their befuddlement.

 If the creature is higher [Level](../../../../Player%20Characters/Derived%20Statistics/Level.md) than you, they can make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 18 [Wisdom](../../../../Player%20Characters/Chosen%20Statistics/Wisdom.md) check to resist this spell.